antimof/UxPlay/README.md

 (sudo zypper install) libopenssl-devel libplist-devel avahi-compat-mDNSResponder-devel (+ libX11-devel for ZOOMFIX).
 The required GStreamer packages are: gstreamer-devel gstreamer-plugins-base-devel gstreamer-plugins-libav gstreamer-plugins-bad (+ gstreamer-plugins-vaapi for Intel graphics);
-you may need to use the version of gstreamer-plugins-libav from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/) "Essentials".
+you may need to use the version of gstreamer-plugins-libav for OpenSUSE from [Packman](https://ftp.gwdg.de/pub/linux/misc/packman/suse/) "Essentials".

 * **Arch Linux**